ByteRK/ota-manage/README.md

 ## About
-A NodeJS Project With Yarn
+A NodeJS Project With Yarn And TypeScript